From the dumbest case-conversion to SIMD — a benchmark journey

 The code for the benchmark is available in the repository, so I didn’t include it here.
 However, before showing the results, I need to define the input value that you can see in snippet 4.

-We need a long enough string of characters to measure the actual time of the algorithm rather than the noises around it.
-Therefore, I chose a length of 4096(4K) characters for the input string.
+We need a string long enough to measure the actual time of the algorithm rather than the surrounding benchmark noise.
+I chose 4096 characters which is 4 KiB.

 Now we need to generate the string.
 The easiest way is to use the string(size_t count, char ch) constructor, so let’s go with that.